-In the morning your guide will take you to Thorsmork, one of the most beautiful spots in Iceland.
+On the fourth day on your 11 days expedition tour your guide will take you to Thorsmork, one of the most beautiful spots in Iceland.
 Translated as “Thor’s Woods”, Thorsmork is a nature reserve shielded on three sides by glaciers, mountains and glacial rivers.
 For this reason, Thorsmork is difficult to reach, except by mountain vehicle.
 Lunch as advised by guide.
 This excursion continues after lunch, through a multitude of small gullies and valleys, clad with low birch-trees that create seemingly endless possibilities for the nature lover.
 The outlet glaciers tumble and crawl down into the gullies, some of them ending in spectacular glacial lagoons.
 The glacial melt-off forms rivers that all have to be crossed on the way to Thorsmork.
 The excursion ends at your hotel.
-Dinner at a selected restaurant.

 Morning departure.
 Explore the pristine highlands of Iceland.
 The route goes into Landmannalaugar; a high-heat geothermal area.
 Bare of vegetation, Landmannalaugar has a landscape of brightly colored sands and mountains.
 Pass by the volcano Hekla before arriving at the interior route, passing over lava fields, black ash and scoria deserts.

 Start the day by trying horseback riding in Icelandic nature.
-The Icelandic horses are often called ponies, and have been a part of the Icelanders life since the Viking age.
+The unique Icelandic horses are often called ponies, and have been a part of the Icelanders life since the Viking age.
+The horse is unique because the Icelandic hose is a “five-gaited” breed, known for its sure-footedness and ability to cross rough terrain.
 Afterwards, drive in a sightseeing tour of Reykjavik and its immediate vicinity.
-See the old town center, the Parliament, the Cathedral, the harbor, the National Museum and Hofdi house, site of the 1986 Reagan-Gorbachev summit.
-Drive past the city’s local salmon river and take in the Arbaejarsafn outdoor folk museum.
-Arrive back at the hotel in the evening.
-Dinner at a selected restaurant.
+See the old town centre, the Parliament, the Cathedral, the harbor, the National Museum and Hofdi house, site of the 1986 Reagan-Gorbachev summit.
+Drive past the city’s local Salmon River and take in the Arbaejarsafn outdoor folk museum.

-This day leads towards the Snaefellsnes peninsula.
-On the way you will see a lot of lava and craters.
+This day leads towards the bespoken Snaefellsnes peninsula.
+On the way in your luxury voyage you will see a lot of lava and craters.
 Stop at Ytri-Tunga to walk along the shore, and check for seals.
 We reach the Arnarstapi area after lunch, a region adorned with rugged cliffs and abundant bird life.
 Nearby are a wealth of caves, volcanic craters, chasms and fantastic lava formations.
-Snaefellsjokull glacier lies atop an extinct volcano, the site chosen by Jules Verne for the beginning of his Journey to the Center of the Earth.
+Snaefellsjokull glacier lies on top off an extinct volcano, the site chosen by Jules Verne for the beginning of his Journey to the Centre of the Earth.
 A magnificent sight, Snaefellsjokull rises, solitary, at the end of the peninsula, into the North Atlantic sky.
-Late evening arrival at the hotel in Iceland.
-Dinner at a selected restaurant.

 Fly to the north of Iceland.
-Visit the seaside village of Husavik, where Whale watching awaits.
+Visit the seaside village of Husavik, where Whale watching adventure awaits.
 The whales most frequently seen are the minke whale, groups of white-beaked dolphins, and porpoises.
 We often see the popular humpback whale and the killer whales (orcas), and the occasional fin-, sei- and blue whale.
 After lunch, proceed then proceed to Asbyrgi, a magical region with rocky canyons partially covered with birch trees.
 Sleipnir, the horse of the heathen god Odin, is said to have stepped down in Asbyrgi when passing over the sea – marking the area with his hoof.
-See the most powerful waterfall in Iceland, Dettifoss.
+See the exotic waterfall Dettifoss, what is so unique about him is that it is the most powerful waterfall in Iceland.

-In the morning, visit Europe’s biggest glacier, Vatnajokull, after a short boat trip between the icebergs on the glacial lake Jokulsarlon.
+Today on your 11 days expedition all-inclusive holiday travel in Iceland you will visit Europe’s biggest glacier, Vatnajokull, after a short boat trip between the icebergs on the glacial lake Jokulsarlon.
 The excursion continues after lunch, travelling along Iceland’s highest mountain, Oraefajokull (2111 m) to Skaftafell National Park.
 Either take a short walk to the glacier Skaftafellsjokull, have a look at the information center where they show a video of the sub glacial eruption of 1996, or take a hillside walk (2 h) to the waterfall Svartifoss.
 After this stop, continue along the huge glacier tongue of Skeidararjokull.
-Late evening arrival back at your hotel in Iceland.
-Dinner at a selected restaurant.